Morning Ritual: Nicole & Conner

 Thelonious Monk - Monk’s Dream - Take 8

 Okay.
 You’ve got your coffee and you’re now sitting down in your favourite chair.
 You’re enjoying those first few sips and you need something that matches the energy that’s starting to pulse through your veins.
 Enter Thelonious Monk.
 A literal wizard of a composer and pianist.
-He’s going to keep that tempo going, but it isn’t going to challenge you in a way that is upsetting.
-It’s going to keep that crescendo as you finish that first cup.
+He’s going to keep that tempo going, get things moving quicker, but it isn’t going to challenge you in a way that is jarring.
+It’s going to keep that crescendo moving as you finish that first cup.

 Stop 3:

-You need a refill on your coffee, and as you’re pouring another cup you need a nice interlude, nothing crazy just some well timed, well arranged, well played jazz from Cannonball Adderley.
-Maybe you’re pacing a bit now, need to throw in a slice of toast and honey.
-This song is as smooth as butter and it’s going to get you ready for that second cup of coffee in the kitchen.
+You need a refill on your coffee, and as you’re pouring another cup you need a nice interlude, nothing crazy just some well-timed, nicely arranged, vertuoso jazz from Cannonball Adderley.
+Maybe you’re starting to hit your pace a bit now, throw in a slice of toast and honey.
+This song is as smooth as butter and it’s going to prime you for that second cup of coffee.

 Stop 4:

-You’re two cups in, and feeling lively.
+You’re two cups in and feeling lively.
 You need something a bit more upbeat to keep your morning energy up.
-The sun is shining the day is about to really get going, Angelica feels like what you might hear in the background of an upscale bistro, and why not that’s the vibe you need right now!
-Maybe this is the most challenging of the bunch, but that’s not really saying much.
-It’s more about matching that energy as you flip through your favourite book or newspaper.
+The sun is shining, the day is about to really get going, and Angelica feels like what you might hear playing in the background at an upscale bistro, and why not?
+That’s the vibe you need right now!
+This may be the most challenging of the bunch, but that’s not really saying much.
+You’re up for it!
+It’s more about matching the energy as you flip through a good book.

 Stop 5:

-Well that does it, a quick five stop song journey through a few of my favourites.
+Well, that does it, a quick five stop song journey through a few of my morning go-tos.
 You could call this my Sunday morning ritual.
 A quick spot of jazz with several cups of black coffee.
 I hope you enjoyed yourself on the Sunday Morning Jazz Express.
-Let’s do that again sometime.
+Let’s do it again sometime.

 Did you hear a bird?